Mund/Zunge

 The tongue is a flexible muscular organ of the mouth.
 It is meant for tasting, moisturising, licking, kissing, mastication of food, swallowing and speech.
 Its muscles are attached to the lower jaw and to a bone above the larynx.

-Its rough texture produced by tiny nodules or papillae which project from its upper surface.
+Its rough texture produced by tiny nodules or papillae projecting from its upper surface.
 Sensory nerves or taste buds situated at the sides and the base of the tongue and the motor nerve distributed across the muscular substance.

 The healthy tongue is free of any discomfort, such as pain, stinging, burning, swelling, excrescences or numbness.
 It is moist, with a rough surface, and has an evenly coloured pink surface overlaying pale red.
 Inspection of the client’s tongue is, therefore, a very useful starting point in most consultations. -